+Stock options granted to employees during the year ended December 31, 2012 vest in February 2013 based on service through December 31, 2012 and achieving certain 2012 Company performance measures.
 Stock options granted to employees during the year ended December 31, 2011 were fully vested as of December 31, 2011.
-There were no stock options granted for the years ended December 31, 2010 and 2009.
+There were no stock options granted for the year ended December 31, 2010.
+The Company reissues treasury stock to satisfy stock option exercises.
 The Company used the Black-Scholes option pricing model to estimate the fair value of stock options granted.
 The weighted average fair value of stock option grants and the assumptions that were used in calculating such fair values were based on estimates at the date of grant as follows:

-2011
+2012 2011

 Weighted Average Fair Value of Stock Options

-Granted During the Year \$ 10.47
+Granted During the Year \$ 9.81 \$ 10.47

-Stock Options Granted During the Year 341,629
+Stock Options Granted During the Year 341,665 341,629

 Assumptions:

-Average Risk-Free Interest Rate 0.96%
+Average Risk-Free Interest Rate 1.13% 0.96%

-Average Expected Volatility 39.94%
+Average Expected Volatility 33.14% 39.94%

-Expected Dividend Yield 3.87%
+Expected Dividend Yield 3.77% 3.87%

-Expected Life 5.22 years
+Expected Life 5.46 years 5.22 years